 For exposures over HRK 200 thousands new evaluation is done by an independent evaluator at least every 3 years while additionally for exposures over HRK 1 million new internal evaluation is done on an annual basis.
-In respect of non-performing exposures we have ensured adequate rotation of independent evaluators meaning that after two sequential valuations done by the same evaluator we will appoint a different one for the next evaluation.
+We have ensured adequate rotation of independent evaluators for both performing and non performing exposures meaning that after two sequential valuations done by the same evaluator, a different one must be appointed for the next evaluation.
+Also, the share of the value of the estimates of an individual evaluator must not exceed 35% of the total assets of the portfolio.